mystic-dreams/mystic-dreams.github.io/world/index.md

 ## Introduction

-The world of Mystic Dreams multiple regions, areas and maps.
+The world of Mystic Dreams contains multiple regions, areas and maps.

 ## Design Decisions